OKTA

 OE_PUBLIC

-Assign roles by adding the user to appropriate Okta groups.
+Assign the user to roles

-Capture the Identity Provider metadata URL from the OKTA portal,
+Capture the Identity Provider metadata URL from the OKTA portal, as mentioned in the screenshot below.

-Copy the URL from the browser and mention it in the samlHTTPMetadataProvider:
+Click on View IdP metadata, and the XML file is displayed.
+Copy the URL from the browser and mention it in the samlHTTPMetadataProvider: <IdP Metadata URL>

-samlHTTPMetadataProvider=<IdP Metadata URL>
+samlHTTPMetadataProvider: <IdP Metadata URL>

-entityBaseURL=https://<domain>Save changes and restart the OvalEdge application.
+Save the oasis.properties file and restart the OvalEdge App.

-Testing Roles
+Testing the Roles

-Testing the Roles with REMOTE and HYBRID SAML Type.
+Testing the Roles with REMOTE and HYBRID SAML Type

 With Hybrid, the Users would get the role from the OvalEdge Application.